Cursor vs Google AntiGravity

 Why these tools are being compared

 Both Cursor and Google AntiGravity compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Cursor is built around full ide with ai-native features, while Google AntiGravity is designed for agent-first architecture with manager and editor surfaces.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Google AntiGravity is designed for agent-first architecture with manager and editor surfaces.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

 On pricing, Cursor offers free / $20/mo and up, whereas Google AntiGravity lists free preview.
-Feature-wise, Cursor stands out for full ide with ai-native features and autocomplete and intelligent refactoring, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
+Feature-wise, Cursor stands out for agent mode: autonomous multi-file editing with terminal access and composer 1.5 model, ~4× faster turns, under 30 seconds, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
 If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

-Choose Cursor if you need Professional Developers and want a stack centered on Developer IDEs & Agents.
-Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches Developer IDEs & Agents.
+Choose Cursor if you need Professional Developers and want a stack centered on ide-agents.
+Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 Interface Comparison